LLNL/scr/doc/rst/users/overview.rst

 In addition, SCR provides support for the use of spare nodes.
 A job can allocate more nodes than it needs and use the extra nodes to fill in for any failed nodes during a restart.
-SCR includes a set of scripts which encode much of the restart logic (Section :ref:`sec-scripts`).
+SCR includes a set of scripts which encode much of the restart logic (see :ref:`sec-scripts`).

 Upon encountering a failure,
 SCR relies on the MPI library, the resource manager, or some other external service